Shenshah12/Framework-for-Segmentation-Classification-of-Histopathological-Images/README.md

 The proposed pipeline consists of the following stages:

 ### 1. Data Preparation
 Histopathological images and their corresponding segmentation masks are loaded from the dataset.
 Preprocessing steps include gamma correction, normalization, and conversion to RGB format.
-The masks are then encoded using a predefined colormap to generate one-hot representations for training.
+The masks are encoded using a predefined colormap and transformed into one-hot representations for supervised learning.

 ### 2. Image Segmentation (U-Net)
-A U-Net architecture is employed to perform pixel-level segmentation of histopathological images.
-The encoder–decoder structure, along with skip connections, enables precise localization of tissue regions and preserves spatial information.
+A U-Net architecture is employed for pixel-level segmentation of histopathological images.
+Its encoder–decoder structure with skip connections enables precise localization of tissue regions while preserving spatial details.

 ### 3. Image Classification (CNN)
-A custom convolutional neural network is used to classify the segmented regions into specific pathological categories.
-The model learns hierarchical feature representations from the segmented outputs to improve classification accuracy.
+A custom convolutional neural network is used for classification.
+The model learns hierarchical feature representations from the segmented outputs and corresponding ground-truth masks to improve classification accuracy.

 ### 4. Evaluation
-The performance of the framework is assessed using standard evaluation metrics, including accuracy and confusion matrix analysis.
-These metrics provide insight into both segmentation quality and classification performance.
+The framework is evaluated using standard performance metrics, including accuracy and confusion matrix analysis.
+These metrics are used to assess both segmentation quality and classification effectiveness.

 ---

 ## 🚀 Workflow

-- Preprocess dataset (images + masks)
+- Load and preprocess dataset (images and masks)
 - Train U-Net model for segmentation
-- Generate segmented outputs
+- Generate segmented outputs using ground-truth supervision
-- Train CNN classifier on segmented regions
+- Train CNN classifier on segmented results
-- Evaluate using accuracy and confusion matrix
+- Evaluate performance using accuracy and confusion matrix

 ---